mayukhnath/EnderStrain/README.md

 The PCB houses a strain gauge, which will flex when a force acts on the nozzle.
 There is an ADC present to monitor the strain guage and a microcontroller to read the ADC and generate a digital signal.

+### ADC
+Current: HX711, a 24 bit ADC with a sample rate of 80 Hz
+Rev 2: HX717, similar to HX711, but can sample at 320 Hz.

+### Microcontroller
+STM32F030C8T6: a 48 MHz, 32-bit ARM Cortex M0 microcontroller.

+### Strain Guage
+BF350, more specifically 4 of them in a wheatstone bridge.
+Currently only using two in a half bridge seems to work, but using 4 may provide better sensitivity (and there a better signal to noise ratio).

 ## Software
-A simple C script reads the ADC as fast as possible, performs some signal processing and generates a digital output that indicates the probe is "triggered" when there is suficient force acting on the nozzle.
+A C program reads the ADC as fast as possible, performs some signal processing and generates a digital output that indicates the probe is "triggered" when there is suficient force acting on the nozzle.